 All this is to say that temperature regulation relies on a number of factors.
 It’s not just about the materials in a bed.
 Other factors like the firmness profile of a mattress and room temperature are important as well.
 The firmer the mattress, the cooler it will be in general since you sleep more on top of the mattress.

 There’s a lot to consider with a new mattress, but if you know you want a responsive, durable, comfy mattress, Bear Hybrid should be on your short list of beds to try out.
 It’s about medium in terms of overall firmness and will work for all sleeper types, including combination sleepers.
 All in all, this is a really nice mattress at an affordable price point, especially considering it comes with a 100-night trial period and completely free returns.
+We have no shortage of positive things to say about this bed.

 How did the Slumber Yard get Bear Hybrid?